 In 2003, gold production costs averaged less than $200 per ounce.
 By 2013, it cost an average of close to $1,200 to bring an ounce of gold to market!
 Many mines can't produce gold profitably at today's prices.

 Scotiabank reports the all-in cash costs at some mines are as high as $1,700 per ounce.
 Scotiabank projects that as miners ramp down or abandon high-cost projects, they will report lower gold production targets for 2014.
 That means in the months ahead, mining supply can be expected to suffer a drop-off.

-In fact, there are signs this is happening now.
+There are signs this is happening now.
 Gold recycling – the category that includes scrap jewelry – is down 158 tons year over year.

 And although mining stocks finally had a good month in January, the environment for raising money to build the mines of tomorrow has recently been likened to nuclear winter.

-Why $2,500 Gold Would Be a Reasonable Price Today
+Why $2,500 Gold Would Be Reasonable Today

 The silver lining is that these brutal conditions for the mining sector present a great opportunity to buy physical precious metals near their actual costs of production.
 Historically, gold prices have traded at an average premium of 2.1 times gold's production costs.